Invasion of Ambon

-The Invasion of Ambon was a combined Indonesian military operation which aimed to seize and annex the self proclaimed Republic of South Maluku.
+The Invasion of Ambon (Indonesian: Invasi Ambon) was a combined Indonesian military operation which aimed to seize and annex the self-proclaimed Republic of South Maluku (Indonesian: Republik Maluku Selatan, abbreviated RMS).

 Background

 Following the Dutch-Indonesian Round Table Conference, the Netherlands recognized the independence of the Republic of United States of Indonesia (RUSI).
-The RUSI was a federation with a People’s Representative Council consisting of 50 representatives from the Republic of Indonesia and 100 from the various states according to their populations.
+The RUSI was a federation with a People's Representative Council consisting of 50 representatives from the Republic of Indonesia and 100 from the various states according to their populations.
 Distrusting the Javanese and Muslim-dominated Republic of Indonesia, the largely Protestant and pro-Dutch South Moluccans - who had long contributed forces to the Royal Netherlands East Indies Army (KNIL) - declared the independence of the Republic of South Maluku in Ambon and Seram on 25 April 1950.
 The declaration was led by former East Indonesia justice minister Christiaan Robbert Steven Soumokil, while Johanis Manuhutu was made president of the new republic.

 The independence declaration said the South Moluccas no longer felt secure within State of East Indonesia and were cutting their ties with RUSI.
 And later, former KNIL soldiers garrisoned at Ambon joined RMS and formed Armed Forces of RMS (APRMS).
 These are among troops who have been awaiting demobilization or transfer to the Armed Forces of RIS (APRIS).

-On 17 August 1950, the Indonesian President, Sukarno, proclaimed the restoration of the unitary state of the Republic of Indonesia.
+On 17 August 1950, Indonesian President Sukarno proclaimed the restoration of the unitary state of the Republic of Indonesia.
 This RMS was not acknowledged by Sukarno and on his orders, the Indonesian military invaded the Moluccan island of Buru and a part of the island of Ceram.

+During this period, the United States, wary of rising communist influence in Southeast Asia, strongly backed Indonesian territorial unity and viewed President Sukarno as a critical anti-communist leader—despite the fact that the Indonesian military had not secured major victories during the first and second Dutch military interventions in 1947 and 1948.
+At the same time, the military reputation of Ambonese ex-KNIL troops—highly disciplined, battle-hardened, and loyal to Dutch command structures—was a source of unease within the Indonesian leadership.
+According to postwar memoirs and internal reports, President Sukarno feared that Ambonese-led rebellions like the RMS could pose a serious threat, given their training, organizational cohesion, and elite status within the former colonial army.